sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 * **Minimize error and pop-up dialogs**: Error pop-ups invoke a negative experience with the app, Windows and the shopping experience.
 Minimize pop-ups as much as possible.

-For detailed guidance and requirements, see [Create an RDX app](https://docs.microsoft.com/windows/uwp/monetize/retail-demo-experience).
+To learn more, see [Add retail demo (RDX) features to your app](https://docs.microsoft.com/windows/uwp/monetize/retail-demo-experience).

 ## Add retail demo mode, including language packs, to your images